Anti-Bribery for Sales · Module 2 of 2

 Decision Point 1 of 3

 Joe is twenty-two years in.
-He has won deals you have not.
-The Calthorpe story is plausible, you know it happens.
-The tickets cost £620 a head.
-Submission is ten days away.
-You are the senior on the bid, which means whatever Joe sends out goes out under your name as well as his.
-Joe is waiting for you to say yes.
-He has not asked Naomi.
+He's won deals you haven't.
+Tickets are £620 a head.
+Submission in ten days.
+You're senior on the bid, so whatever Joe sends goes out under your name too.
+He's waiting on you.
+He hasn't asked Naomi.

 What do you say back to Joe?